wazo-platform/wazo-platform.org/content/install-c4.md

 5. PostgreSQL
 6. Redis

-If you use the Ansible recipes you need at lest two hosts as you cannot run the SBC and the Router on the same machine.
+If you use the Ansible recipes you need at least two hosts as you cannot run the SBC and the Router on the same machine.

 To install the Wazo Platform Class 4 in an all-in-one setup, do the following steps: